Build, sign, and encrypt JSON Web Tokens

 JwtClaimsBuilder builder5 = Jwt.claims(token);

-The API is fluent so the builder initialization can be done as part of the fluent API sequence.
+The API is fluent so you can initialize the builder as part of a fluent sequence.

-(expires at) to 5 minutes away from the current time (it can be customized with the smallrye.jwt.new-token.lifespan
+(expires at): Five minutes from the current time (customizable with the smallrye.jwt.new-token.lifespan

 Sign the claims

-The claims can be signed immediately or after the JSON Web Signature
+You can sign the claims immediately or after configuring the JSON Web Signature (JWS)

 import io.smallrye.jwt.build.Jwt;